johnthagen/python-blueprint/README.rst

     # Run all environments.
     #   To only run a single environment, specify it like: -e lint
-    # Note: tox is installed into the virtual environment automatically by pip-sync command above.
+    # Note: tox is installed into the virtual environment automatically by ``piptools sync``
+    # command above.
     (venv) $ tox

 Unit Testing